thenexthub/Codira/docs/README.md

 - [CallingConventionSummary.rst](/docs/ABI/CallingConventionSummary.rst):
-	A concise summary of the calling conventions used for C/C++, Objective-C and Swift on Apple platforms.
+	A concise summary of the calling conventions used for C/C++, Objective-C and Codira on Apple platforms.
 Contains references to source documents, where further detail is required.
 - [CallingConvention.rst](/docs/ABI/CallingConvention.rst):
-  Describes in detail the Swift calling convention.
+  Describes in detail the Codira calling convention.
 - [GenericSignature.md](/docs/ABI/GenericSignature.md):
   Describes what generic signatures are and how they are used in the ABI, including the algorithms for minimization and canonicalization.